 The second style is a combination of PowerPoint slides and the video of the professor’s face.
 The most common way of combining the two involves going back and forth between them.
 Sometimes the professor will have a tablet and a way to mark up the slides as he or she goes along, but not always.
-One course I’ve taken so far had slides designed so that the professor’s face could be shown simultaneously in one corner or another almost all the time, as well as having the professor’s notations via tablet.
+One course I’ve taken so far had slides designed so that the professor’s face could be shown simultaneously in one corner or another almost all the time.
+It also supported showing the professor’s notations via tablet.

-The lectures are supplemented by assignments, which due to the nature of a class with one teacher and tens of thousands of students cannot all be graded by the instructor.
+The lectures are supplemented by assignments.
+Due to the nature of a class with one teacher and tens of thousands of students, they cannot all be graded by the instructor.
 Many xMOOCs have only machine-graded assignments.
 The Coursera platform allows for peer-graded assignments, but student comments about its quality vary and it’s still under development.
-And all the assignments are plagued by potential cheating problems — when 50,000+ students do the same homework online, someone is going to talk about the assignment before it’s due and someone else will post the questions and someone else will cheat.
+All the assignments are plagued by potential cheating problems.
+When 50,000+ students do the same homework online, someone is going to talk about the assignment before it’s due.
+Someone else will post the questions and someone else will cheat.

 cMOOCs, as far as I can tell, are based around creativist (very different from creationist) educational methods.
 Creativism in education revolves around having students make something.
 The idea is that given a project requiring skills and knowledge they don’t have, they will have to learn things to complete the project.
 The things learned are immediately applied in context, helping cement the knowledge in the students’ heads.
 Emphasis is on problem solving rather than rote memorization of abstract concepts.
 If you try something and fail, then you try something else.

 The internet is a prime resource for this type of learning.
-If you can’t solve a problem by yourself, chances are good the internet can help you find a written record of someone else’s attempt to solve a similar problem.
-If there’s no such written record, then you can turn to social media or to one of many question and answer web sites, which are growing in size and number as time goes on.
+If you can’t solve a problem by yourself, chances are good the internet can help you find someone else’s attempt to solve a similar problem.
+If there’s no written record, then you can turn to social media or one of many question and answer web sites, which are growing in size and number as time goes on.

-cMOOCs, then, are designed to take advantage of these things, placing responsibility for learning directly in the students’ hands and theoretically creating a more effective and rewarding experience.
+cMOOCs, then, are designed to take advantage of these things.
+They place responsibility for learning directly in the students’ hands and theoretically creating a more effective and rewarding experience.

 In short: quality varies widely.

 One of the problems of higher education in general is that class quality varies by professor.
 A university hires staff based on their academic abilities and what they can add to the research the university produces.
-They are also expected to teach classes, but that is not their primary job and — quite frankly — some professors just suck at teaching.
-Most of them are decent teachers, but when you get down to it, most of them are still academics with little to no pedagogical training.
+They are also expected to teach classes, but that is not their primary job.
+Quite frankly, some professors just suck at teaching.
+Most of them are decent teachers, but when you get down to it, many of them are primarily academics with little pedagogical training.

 In the MOOC arena, where there is no direct student-teacher interaction, any pedagogical lacks in the professor’s delivery become very obvious very quickly.
 Shortly after the lecture is posted, students take to the discussion forums going, “WTF?!”
 Even if professors want to adapt to student needs (and they generally do, it seems), lectures are often recorded well in advance and changes can’t easily be made right away, if at all.
 MOOCs are not as flexible as a traditional classroom.

 I imagine that in a cMOOC, the social and self-driven nature encourages students to work together to figure things out.
 In an xMOOC, however, those students who are accustomed to the traditional classroom experience expect coherent instruction and guidance from the professor.
-Many of them have never been to college and get a shock at being expected to take learning into their own hands.
+Many of them have never been to college.
+They may get a shock at being expected to take learning into their own hands.

 The best xMOOC instructors, or so it seems from my experience thus far, are the ones who take the limitations on student-teacher interaction into account and plan around those limitations as best they can ahead of time.
 These instructors also tend to encourage discussion on the forums by providing prompts in the lectures and/or assignments.
 They deliberately work social aspects into the course.

-I can’t imagine planning for those limitations is an easy thing to do, but a couple of the instructors I’ve dealt with so far have done a magnificent job.
+I can’t imagine planning for those limitations is an easy thing to do.
+A couple of the instructors I’ve dealt with so far have done a magnificent job.
 One such professor is Keith Devlin, who’s been blogging about the experience of planning and running a MOOC for months now, even though the class is only about 3 weeks in.
-Even though his class is a math class, he hired TAs who are postgraduate majors in educational methods to help him figure out how best to run his class (and giving them direct access to all the data metrics as the class unfolds so they can incorporate studies on MOOCs into academic literature).
+Even though his class is a math class, he hired TAs who are postgraduate majors in educational methods to help him figure out how best to run his class.
+He’s giving them direct access to all the data metrics as the class unfolds so they can incorporate studies on MOOCs into academic literature.

 Accreditation and Certification